 - The state of the vehicle, including any damage

 Please don’t report vehicles which are causing a nuisance as ‘abandoned’, such as:

-Report things like this to us using our parking problems form where you can also ask us to put down new yellow lines, to ask us to send a traffic warden to the area, or ask us to make improvements to school parking.
+To report issues like this please visit our parking problems web page where you can ask us to put down new yellow lines, ask us to send a traffic warden to the area, or ask us to make improvements to school parking.